Gloucester accuse RFU of 'singling out' Danny Cipriani

 By Joe Shread

-Gloucester have accused the RFU of 'singling out' Danny Cipriani following the decision to charge the fly-half with 'conduct prejudicial to the interests of the game'.
+Gloucester have criticised the RFU's disciplinary charge for Danny Cipriani and accused them "singling out" the fly-half in an unprecedented manner.

-The governing body announced its decision after Cipriani pleaded guilty to common assault and resisting arrest following an incident outside a nightclub in Jersey.
+The governing body have charged the 30-year-old for "conduct prejudicial to the interests of the game" after he pleaded guilty to common assault and resisting arrest in an incident outside a nightclub earlier this week.

 Cipriani charged by RFU